giuluck/causalgen/README.md

 Additionally, you can create hidden variables using the ```hidden``` parameter.
 Nodes marked as hidden should represent all those variables that cannot be measured in a real-world scenario.
-These nodes will be displayed with a different color, and optionally from the generated dataframe.
+These nodes will be displayed with a different color, and optionally removed from the generated dataframe.
 ```python
 C = dg.integers(low=0, high=10, endpoint=False, hidden=True, name='c')
 ```